-The specification would be consisting of title, background, summary and description.
+The specification would be consisting of title, background, summary, and description.
 The title needs to be short and clear enough to understand the idea of your app.
-The background information has to be elaborated in terms of context of the invention.
-It should include all relevant theory along with a clear explanation on how your app is differentiated from all other prior inventions.
+The background information has to be elaborated in terms of the context of the invention.
+It should include all relevant theories along with a clear explanation of how your app is differentiated from all other prior inventions.

 2. Claims: It is the most important part of your application in which you clearly state for which all parts of the application, you need ownership.
-You might not be eligible to take patent for the whole app as there must be some section which are already present in some one else’s patent.
+You might not be eligible to take a patent for the whole app as there must be some sections that are already present in someone else’s patent.
 You need to define the features which are unique and only generated for the first time so that they can be counted under inventions since patents are all about inventions.

 3. Drawings: If there is a visual representation that your patent uses, then you will definitely have to include the visual representations and related figures in the document.
-If you are confused about what to include then you can go through some samples, may be some already approved patent in your industry and see where you idea stands or what are the things you can include in this particular section.
+If you are confused about what to include then you can go through some samples, maybe some already approved patents in your industry, and see where your idea stands or what are the things you can include in this particular section.

 Mobile app companies have a period of 12 months to file a provisional patent application after they have introduced their product to the market.
 Then, they have additional 12 months to file a full patent else the filing date gets lost.
 In the US, according to the agency’s rule “provisional application automatically becomes abandoned when its pendency period expires 12 months after the provisional application filing date”.

-Still, protecting an Intellectual property is a complicated and time taking process which evolves at every level during its lifecycle.
-Whether we talk about research, innovation or development itself, the evolution does not encounter any halt.
+Still, protecting Intellectual property is a complicated and time taking process that evolves at every level during its lifecycle.
+Whether we talk about research, innovation, or development itself, evolution does not encounter any halt.